mikepk/pybald/_sources/using.txt

 Models are also implemented as Python classes and are expected to follow the PEP8 style guide and be named in the StudlyCaps style.
 Model class names are usually expected to be singular nouns (User not Users).

-When pybald models are synchronized with a databse, by default the underlying tables are named by converting the StudlyCaps name into an underscore_separated form and pluralized.
+When pybald models are synchronized with a databse, by default the underlying tables are named by converting the StudlyCaps class name into an underscore_separated form and pluralized.
 Therefore a ``UserProfile`` model will (by default) create a ``user_profiles`` database table.
 Obviously an explicit table name can also be provided to any model to override this default behavior.

 Naming Modules
 ~~~~~~~~~~~~~~